If you or someone you know is struggling to buy food the following organisations may be able to help.

 School holiday meals

-One Church Brighton run a lunch club called Chomp during the school holidays at a range of locations across the city.
-Children and their families who usually rely on free school meals can enjoy a free healthy meal and fun activity.
+One Church Brighton (Gloucester Place, near the Old Steine) run a lunch club called Chomp during the school holidays where children and their families, who usually rely on free school meals, can enjoy a free healthy meal and fun activity.